Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Peterhead Prison Museum

-When you visit you are given an audio headset which then guides you around the prison corridors, cells, halls, laundry, hospital wing, laundry, shower blocks punishment block.
+When you visit, you are given an audio headset, which then guides you around the prison corridors, cells, halls, laundry, hospital wing, laundry, shower blocks, and punishment block.
 The tour takes about 1.5 -2 hours

 For more information and short videos have a look at their website here.